MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Portfolio-Theory-Basics.md

 Then it rises the following problem proposed by Harry Markowitz: agents want to maximize their expected return of portolio composed by \\(n\\) different shares hence \\(n\\) different allocations \\(x_i\\) such that \\( \sum^n_{i=1} x_i = 1 \\), with a target level of risk \\( \tilde{\sigma}^2_P \\).

-Mathematical formulation of the problem: (u/c means under constraint)
+Mathematical formulation of the problem: (u/c means under constraint, equally we say subject to)

 $$\begin{cases}
 \max_{x_i} E(R_P) = \sum^n_{i=1} x_i E(R_i) \\